We made some beautiful diy flower crowns yesterday. Necklaces, too.

 A hole punch and some yarn turned them into necklaces worthy of any flower princess…

-You may want to make one of these crowns for yourself as well.
-Just sayin'.
+You may want to make one of these diy flower crowns for yourself as well.
+And a necklace or two.
+Just sayin’.